 Students who are chronically absent — defined as missing 10 percent or more of school days — can disrupt mastery of reading and math skills and cause students to fall behind and even drop out.
 Showing up is important!
 The PED is dedicated to supporting our districts and charter schools in their attendance policies and attendance improvement plans and in providing interventions and strategies.
 Additionally, our goal is to streamline and standardize reporting so that absenteeism data is accurate and timely.

-Anti-Racism, Anti-Oppression Hotline
+Anti-Racism, Anti-Oppression Portal

 School Meals and Nutrition

 We know kids learn best when their basic needs are met.
 Almost three-fourths of NM students (71%) will eat for free at school this school year, thanks to 2020 legislation.
 Although the federal government reinstated co-pays for reduced-price meals, HB1 eliminated those co-pays in New Mexico.
 For students who don’t qualify for any meal assistance, the maximum co-pay for a school meal is just 40 cents.